 Building a future-proof business requires a unique skill set to guarantee continuous development and motivation.
 No single company will be the same.
-However, there 7 fundamentals that any manufacturing company can start with today.
+However, there are 7 fundamentals that a metalworking company can start with today.

 With today, we mean starting in the current moment to explore opportunities and set up projects that are focused on a dedicated outcome (e.g. to increase a certain throughput, launch a new product, connect certain systems and likewise).

 To begin, it’s important to define what a smart factory is.
 In my opinion, I define those where the systems actively give suggestions on improving the business while reaching unseen effectiveness towards constant changing customer demands.

 A digital, smart factory of the future can be recognized by the following properties:

 Any process that has a certain constant and repetitive nature should be automated by default.
 This will help the business obtain speed and create significant quality improvements in the form of consistency.
 This can be both software- and hardware-based.